 Pope John Paul II – Had a great effect on many lives that he touched.
 People felt he was a sincere and compassionate person.
 Lived through two very difficult periods of Poland’s history – occupation by Nazi Germany and Communist era, before becoming Poland’s first pope.

 C.S.
-Lewis – like J.R.R.
-Tolkien a best selling author who sought to promote Christian ideas within the context of his Narnia chronicles.
+Lewis – A bestselling author who sought to promote Christian ideas within the context of his Narnia chronicles.
 Lewis also documented his journey to faith through his influential book – “Mere Christianity” (1982)

 J.S.
 Bach – One of the greatest composers of sacred and choral music.
 Greatest compositions include St Matthew’s Passion, St John’s Passion.